jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I will make ``classes.py`` to make the tests pass by defining the class, attribute and methods
+I make ``classes.py`` to make the tests pass by defining the class, attribute and methods

 .. code-block:: python